swapagarwal/geeksay/README.md

 > sometimes, i just need a `<br>`

+This is a website to find geeky and cheesy phrases to send to your **Loved Ones**, and I am sure they will love em.

 You know how sometimes you find these really geeky quotes and wish the world had more of them?
 Yeah, geeksay fixes that.
 Try it out at [http://geeksay.xyz](http://geeksay.xyz)

 🤓 Featured on [npm weekly](https://medium.com/npm-inc/npm-weekly-221-npm-6-12-1-is-here-oss-sustainability-open-rfc-calls-more-eb6506c83311) 🤓